zama-ai/concrete-ml/docs/built-in-models/neural-networks.md

 ![Comparison neural networks](../figures/neural_nets_builtin.png)

-The figure above shows, on the right, the Concrete-ML neural network, trained with Quantization Aware Training, in a FHE compatible configuration.
-The figure compares this network to the floating point equivalent trained with scikit-learn.
+The figure above shows, on the right, the Concrete-ML neural network, trained with Quantization Aware Training, in a FHE-compatible configuration.
+The figure compares this network to the floating point equivalent, trained with scikit-learn.

 ### Architecture parameters

 - `module__n_layers`: number of layers in the FCNN, must be at least 1.
 Note that this is the total number of layers.
 For a single hidden layer NN model, set `module__n_layers=2`
 - `module__n_outputs`: number of outputs (classes or targets)
 - `module__input_dim`: dimensionality of the input
 - `module__activation_function`: can be one of the Torch activations (e.g. nn.ReLU, see the full list [here](../deep-learning/torch_support.md#activations))